 What’s the secret of happy children?
 A happy parent, of course!
-Here’s how to stay positive while sharing your life with a toddler.
+Here’s how to stay positive while sharing your life with a baby or toddler.

 1. Get fresh air and exercise

 You don’t have to join a gym – just get your trainers on and go for a brisk walk or run.
 Or put your little one in the buggy – pushing it tones up the arms nicely!

 2. Remember your little one won’t be little forever

 Although it sometimes seems like the early years will never end, they do, and one day you’ll look back in wonder at how cute your little one was, and how lovely it was that they adored and needed you!